+ Drawing a menacing male-female caterpillar for a scientific journal (2020)

 Marques, D., Costello, R., & Alpert, B. (2017).
 A location based understanding of mobile app user behavior.
 Presented at Museums and the Web 2017, Cleveland OH.

-Article included in the proceedings of the conference Museums and the Web that took place in Cleveland OH in 2017.
+Article included in the proceedings of the conference Museums and the Web in Cleveland, OH, 2017.

 Marques, D., & Costello, R. (2015).
 Skin & bones: an artistic repair of a science exhibition by a mobile app.
 Midas, 5. http://doi.org/10.4000/midas.933